 OnePlus wireless charger

-The OnePlus 8 Pro was the first phone from the company to come with wireless charging and both devices in the OnePlus 9 series have this feature as well.
-The Warp Charge 30 wireless charger stays true to its name, letting you wirelessly charge the phone at speeds that are only slightly slower than what you’d get with a regular wall charger.
+The OnePlus 8 Pro was the first phone from the company to come with wireless charging and both devices in the OnePlus 9 series and the OnePlus 10 Pro have this feature as well.
+OnePlus updated its wireless charger to now allow 50W charging with the OnePlus 9 phones, with the aptly named Warp Charge 50 wireless charger.
+You can wirelessly charge the phone at speeds that are only slightly slower than what you’d get with a regular wall charger.

-The wireless stand requires 30 minutes for a 50% battery top-up.
+The wireless stand can fully charge your OnePlus 9 Pro in just 43 minutes.
 This fast charging is bound to create some heat, so the stand comes with an excellent built-in fan.
-Since you’ll only get 5W or 7.5W charging with third-party options, the Warp Charge 30 wireless charger is certainly the best way to go for OnePlus owners.
-If you get the OnePlus 9 Pro, you might want to wait for the new 65W wireless charger though.
+Since you’ll only get 5W or 7.5W charging with third-party options, the Warp Charge 50 wireless charger is certainly the best way to go for OnePlus owners.

 Google Pixel wireless charger

-The Pixel Stand is the best option if you’re looking for a wireless charger for the Pixel 5, Pixel 4, or Pixel 3 series.
-You’ll get 10W charging with the Pixel Stand since it’s an older device.
+The Pixel Stand is the best option if you’re looking for a wireless charger for the Pixel 6, Pixel 5, Pixel 4, or Pixel 3 series.
+You’ll get 10W charging with the Pixel Stand with older devices, but up to 23W with the Pixel 6 Pro.
 It’s not the fastest charger out there, but your phone will essentially work as a Google Home device once it’s placed on the stand.